bhoomigundecha/Jugaad/README.md

 > *Jugaad (n.), the Indian art of the clever, frugal fix.
 A workaround that just... works.*

-Bargaining is in India's DNA.
-E-commerce killed that ritual: fixed MRP, take it or leave it.
-So instead of one button, buyers get two.

 | Buy Now | Negotiate |
 |---|---|
 | Pay the listed price instantly | Open a live voice session with Jugaad, your AI shopkeeper |

-Jugaad bargains like a real seller: anchors high, concedes slowly, never breaks the vendor's floor price, entirely in the buyer's own language.

 ---